alanszp/kb-technology/guides/node.js.md

 ##Profiling

-* **node-heapdump** Profiler that allows to watch memory dumps on Chrome developer tools.
+* **node-heapdump:** Profiler that allows to watch memory dumps on Chrome developer tools.

 //TODO